ajh1143/Largest_Value/README.md

 Output will consist of:

-Original list, the number of elements contained, and the average value
+A) Original list, the number of elements contained, and the average value

-Processed list, the number of elements contained, and the average vaue
+B) Processed list, the number of elements contained, and the average vaue

-The Max value of the original list
+C) The Max value of the original list

-Number of duplicates of the max value contained in the original list
+D) Number of duplicates of the max value contained in the original list

-Computation time of list processing
+E) Computation time of list processing